MingStar/SimUniversity/Readme.md

 # SimUniversity

-*Variance of the board game Settlers of Catan, with a University/Campus theme.*
+*.NET implementation of a variance of the board game Settlers of Catan, with a University/Campus theme.*

 Idea from the project in COMP1711 UNSW CSE computing course in 2002, lecturer [Richard Buckland](http://www.cse.unsw.edu.au/~richardb/).